Arab, US top diplomats in Israel as Mideast dynamic shifts

 Bahrain’s foreign minister, Abdullatif al-Zayani, said the need to cooperate was made “more urgent” by attacks by Iranian-backed militant groups and the unresolved nuclear issue.

 “We need to put into practice the principles behind the accords, mainly those of dialogue, cooperation and mutual respect,” he said.
-“By doing so, we will demonstrate to the whole region what can be achieved by working together”
+“By doing so, we will demonstrate to the whole region what can be achieved by working together.”

-But he said “part of this process” must include renewed efforts to resolve the Israeli-Palestinian conflict and create an independent Palestinian state alongside Israel.
-It was a message that was repeatedly echoed.

 Blinken sought to address the concerns about Iran on Sunday, saying that the U.S. sees “eye to eye” with Israel on the goal of making sure Iran never builds a nuclear weapon.